'Qatar 2022 on brink of becoming Messi's World Cup'

 - World Cup TV coverage guide

-It seemed, for a few minutes at least, that the perfect ending the romantics crave would be transformed into a nightmare as a grimacing Messi bent over in the 19th minute, stretching and feeling the top of his left hamstring.
+It seemed, for a while at least, that the perfect ending the romantics and those who support Argentina crave would be transformed into a nightmare as a grimacing Messi bent over in the 19th minute, stretching and feeling the top of his left hamstring.

 Messi moved at walking pace, which the 35-year-old does quite a lot in his current mode of operation, clearly feeling discomfort.